 (e) Cash dividends (DRIP), Special dividends, REIT and Interest payments

 Definition: Cash Dividend, Special Dividend, REIT and interest payments are payments made by an issuer to its shareholders normally out of the issuer’s current or accumulated earnings in proportion to their holdings.
 A special dividend is a cash payment that is separate from the typical recurring dividend cycle.
-An issuer needs to state whether a special dividend should be treated as capital or income payment and SARB approval is required pursuant to LR 16.26 (i). ing date
+An issuer needs to state whether a special dividend should be treated as capital or income payment and SARB approval is required pursuant to LR 16.26 (i).
+In the case of a dividend reinvestment plan (DRIP) the election closing date is determined by the issuer.